Dakota Johnson Gives The Honest Truth About Her ‘Fifty Shades Darker’ Sex Scenes With Jamie Dornan

 Dakota Johnson Dispels The Mysteries Surrounding Fifty Shades Darker

 While the passion between Johnson and Dornan sets the screen on fire each time they come together in an act of love, Dakota told Vogue that many of the rumors she sees online and hears about from friends are absurd.
-To prove her point, she mentions that she’s heard there is a spiteful conflict between Jamie and herself, yet Dakota notes that she’s also heard that she’s having an off screen love affair with Dornan.
-The Fifty Shades Darker actress laughs, as she says both rumors are true.
+To prove her point, she mentions that she’s heard there is a spiteful conflict between Jamie and herself, yet Dakota notes that she’s also heard that she’s having an off-screen love affair with Dornan.
+The Fifty Shades Darker actress laughs, as she says both rumors are untrue.

 Another surprising bit of gossip suggests that Ms. Johnson has a distaste for the the entire Fifty Shades franchise.